-A fit physique means getting stronger and leaner—which means building muscle.
+A fit physique means getting stronger and leaner—which means building muscle density if not mass.

 Losing Weight, Losing Mass, and Losing Fat

 People talk a lot about losing weight.
 But what does that actually mean?

 Losing weight literally means decreasing the pull of gravity against your body.
 Losing mass, on the other hand, is what happens when you drop dress sizes or pants sizes (e.g., you actually lose physical matter and become lighter).

 Hence, you can have the same mass but weigh more on Earth than you do on the moon.